dannsam/xenko-docs/manual/audio/advanced-features.md

 #Advanced Audio Features

 ## Set Loop Points
-In Xenko, you can stream the whole audio file, or play its fragments.
+In Xenko, you can stream the whole audio file, or play only its fragments.
 This way, you can pack different **Sounds** in a single file, and then access different ranges of this audio in multiple [SoundInstance](xref="SiliconStudio.Xenko.Audio.SoundInstance") objects.

-It works much the same way as accessing individual Sprites of a [Sprite Sheet](../animation/2d-animations.md).
+It works much the same way as accessing individual **Sprites** of a [Sprite Sheet](../animation/2d-animations.md).

-You setup **Loop Points** inside the audio file and play the required ranges at runtime.
+Simply, setup **Loop Points** inside the audio file and play the required ranges at runtime.
 Use the following methods:

 | Method or Property | Functionality |